 If an APT specified background target was observed, a combined background image constructed from all exposures of that target is subtracted from the science target exposure.
 The background observations can be specified by the user when the calibration pipeline is being manually rerun.

 See also: Flat field correction (more detailed software module documentation)

 The flat field corrects for the pixel-to-pixel variations and large scale variations in the instrument+telescope responsivity.
 The flat field image is taken from instrument and detector specific calibration reference files.

 See also: Photometric Calibration (more detailed software module documentation)

-The multiplicative conversion factor between counts/sec and MJy/sr is attached to the data.
-A second conversion factor between counts/sec and micro-Jy/sq arcsec is also be attached.
-Basically, these are FITS keywords.
+The multiplicative conversion factor between counts/sec and MJy/sr is applied to the data and recorded in the file header.
+A second conversion factor between counts/sec and micro-Jy/sq arcsec is also recorded in the header, with both of these conversion factors being FITS keywords.
 The pixel area reference file is also attached to the data allowing conversion between surface brightness and flux density for each pixel.
-Details of the calculation of these calibration factors can be found at Absolute Flux Calibration.
+Details of the calculation of these calibration factors can be found at JWST Data Absolute Flux Calibration.